Weighing the Sun with five photographs: Photographs of the Sun and its distance estimation

 The apparent ocular angle $\phi_{aS}$ is the most important parameter to be determined in an image, as it allow us to relate the real physical size of the image with its physical distance $r$ to the observer that took the photograph.
 As it can been seen in Fig.~\ref{figuratelescopesuncal}(b), if the physical size of the image (in this case the diameter $D_\odot$ of the Sun) is known, then it can be modelled as the arc sustended by the ocular angle $\phi_{aS}$ at distance $r$, such that $D_\odot=r \, \phi_{aS}$.
-This is possible as the scales of the Sun are much less than its distance from Earth.
+This is possible as the scales of the Sun are smaller than its distance from Earth.
 Therefore, we find that the distance from Earth to the Sun is

 In our case, when the diameter of the Sun is assumed with a value given in Eq.~\eqref{datossolnasa}, we can readily calculate distances $r$ by using photographs and Eq.~\eqref{eqdistanSun}.
 In Table \ref{bosons}, we tabulate the different photographs (ordered by date) with their corresponding values of $r_o$ and $r_{aS}$ measured directly from the photographs (see Fig.~\ref{eclipseFig}), together with their calculated values of $\phi_{aS}$ and $r$ obtained from Eqs.~\eqref{eqdistanSun0} and \eqref{eqdistanSun}.
 The radii $r_o$ and $r_{aS}$ depicted in Table \ref{bosons} are measured in centimeters units using the GeoGebra software.
 The measurement units of these quantities is not important, as we only require the information of its ratio.
+The radii $r_o$ and $r_{aS}$ have four significant figures due to the camera of Iphone 6 has photographs with 3264$\times$2448 pixels.
+Thus, the distance $r$ in Eq.~\eqref{eqdistanSun} have only four significant figures.

-Notice that at different dates, the Sun is at different distances $r$ from Earth.
-As we know that Earth is in orbit around the Sun, then the data shows that the orbit is not a circle.
+At different dates, the Sun is at different distances $r$ from Earth.
+As we know that Earth is in orbit around the Sun, then the data shows that the orbit is not circular.
 In order to calculate the shape of the Earth's orbit we need to know the position of Earth during the whole timespan of the data acquisition.
-As the orbital trayectory is a two-dimensional curve, we need two coordinates to describe the position of Earth.
+As the orbital trajectory is a two-dimensional curve, we need two coordinates to describe the position of Earth.
 As it is shown in Fig.~\ref{coordinatesfigure}, the coordinates can be defined using the distance from Sun to Earth and its angular position (called polar coordinates), or using the Earth position with respect to the Sun in a cartesian plane (called cartesian coordinates).
 Both systems are explored in the following sections.